 They also want to know what the overall costs will be, both initial and ongoing.

 Medicare’s Policy On Walk-In Tubs

 I am sorry to say that Medicare Part A and Part B does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk-in tub nor would they contribute anything to the cost of the tub or towards installation costs.

 BUT – if you (or your physician) can demonstrate that this type of tub is an absolute medical necessity – Medicare may reimburse you after you’ve purchased and installed it.

-- a medical diagnosis that warrants a walk in tub
+- a diagnosis of a medical condition that warrants a walk-in tub

 - it should make up for any physical injury and/or weakness

 - it should better the physical function of the user

 - it should provide psychological benefits to the user

 - it should help to reduce the need for emergency care